-Left: Principal, Mrs C.W Nel with Headboy Swesha Machere and Headgirl Nicole Anderson.
+Left: Principal, Mrs C.W Nel with 2012 Head Prefects Swesha Machere and Nicole Anderson.

 The rapid eastward expansion of Pretoria in the seventies led to the establishment by the Transvaal Education Department of The Glen High School in 1976.
 The name of the School selected by the parents had a profound influence on the identity of the School.
 The use of the thistle as the School badge was a logical outcome of this name.
 Other Scottish connections soon followed: the use of clans instead of houses; the wearing of kilts and tartan ties.
 The final coat-of-arms accepted in 1996 was a repetition of the thistle and the incorporation of the main School and clan colours.
 The motto, Urram, is Gaelic for A Respect with Honour.